taskworld/prescript/docs/guide/README.md

   you may want to test.

-* There are so many ways to orchestrate tests (as illustrated above), and it depends on use case, technology stack, and other constraints.
+* There are so many ways to orchestrate tests (as illustrated above), and it depends on the use case, the technology stack, the scale, and other constraints.
 Making prescript support all of them would make it unnecessarily complex.
 By not doing any orchestration, it reduces complexity (and maintenance burden) for us, and gives flexibility for you.

 So, think of **prescript** as a building block you can use to create great testing experience!